 The names of LWDB staff and sub-recipient staff in positions funded by WIOA, in part or in whole, will be a matter of public record.
 Other information pertaining to these recipient or sub-recipient employees will be made available to the public in the same manner and to the same extent as such information is made available regarding staff in positions not funded by WIOA.
 Reference WIOA Sec.
 185(a)(4).

-Fiscal Record Retention Requirements: ()
+Fiscal Record Retention Requirements and Exceptions: (2 CFR § 200.334(a)-(e))

-Financial records, supporting documents, statistical records, and all other non-Federal entity records pertinent to a Federal award must be retained for a period of three years from the date of submission of the final expenditure report or, for Federal awards that are renewed quarterly or annually, from the date of the submission of the quarterly or annual financial report, respectively, as reported to the Federal awarding agency or pass-through entity in the case of a subrecipient.
-Federal awarding agencies and pass-through entities must not impose any other record retention requirements upon non-Federal entities.
-The only exceptions are the following:
+The recipient and subrecipient must retain all Federal award records for three years from the date of submission of their final financial report.
+For awards that are renewed quarterly or annually, the recipient and subrecipient must retain records for three years from the date of submission of their quarterly or annual financial report, respectively.
+Records to be retained include but are not limited to, financial records, supporting documentation, and statistical records.
+Federal agencies or pass-through entities may not impose any other record retention requirements except for the following:

-(a) If any litigation, claim, or audit is started before the expiration of the [5 year period State imposed], the records must be retained until all litigation, claims, or audit findings involving the records have been resolved and final action taken.
+(a) The records must be retained until all litigation, claims, or audit findings involving the records have been resolved and final action taken if any litigation, claim, or audit is started before the expiration of the three-year period [State-imposed 5 year period].

-(b) When the non-Federal entity is notified in writing by the Federal awarding agency, cognizant agency for audit, oversight agency for audit, cognizant agency for indirect costs, or pass-through entity to extend the retention period.
+(b) When the recipient or subrecipient is notified in writing by the Federal agency or pass-through entity, cognizant agency for audit, oversight agency for audit, or cognizant agency for indirect costs to extend the retention period.

-(c) Records for real property and equipment acquired with Federal funds must be retained for [5 years State imposed] after final disposition.
+(c) The records for property and equipment acquired with the support of Federal funds must be retained for three years after final disposition [State-imposed 5 year period].

-(d) When records are transferred to or maintained by the Federal awarding agency or pass-through entity, the 3-year retention requirement is not applicable to the non-Federal entity.
+(d) The three-year retention requirement does not apply to the recipient or subrecipient when records are transferred to or maintained by the Federal agency.

-(e) Records for program income transactions after the period of performance.
-In some cases recipients must report program income after the period of performance.
-Where there is such a requirement, the retention period for the records pertaining to the earning of the program income starts from the end of the non-Federal entity's fiscal year in which the program income is earned.
-Reference 29 CFR § 38.43
+(e) The records for program income earned after the period of performance must be retained for three years [5 years State-imposed] from the end of the recipient's or subrecipient's fiscal year in which the program income is earned.
+This only applies if the Federal agency or pass-through entity requires the recipient or subrecipient to report on program income earned after the period of performance in the terms and conditions of the Federal award.
+Any confidential income received from the State Wage Interchange System (SWIS) agreement that is stored securely in the State MIS, will be archived on the 5th year after program exit.

-Required Maintenance of Records by Recipients: (29 CFR §38.43)
+Required Maintenance of Records by Recipients:

-(a) Each recipient must maintain the following records, whether they exist in electronic form (including email) or hard copy, for a period of not less than three years [5 years State imposed] from the close of the applicable program year:
+(a) Each recipient must maintain the following records, whether they exist in electronic form (including email) or hard copy, for a period of not less than three years [5 years State-imposed] from the close of the applicable program year:

 (1) The records of applicants, registrants, eligible applicants/registrants, participants, terminees, employees, and applicants for employment; and